(This post contains a graphic image.)

 The Gaza strip being bombed right now by the Israeli Air Force with US weapons is a small, overpopulated region.
 It is just one region Netanyahu would like to overtake and turn into a part of Greater Israel.
 It contains 139 square miles and over 1.8 million people.
 The density of the population makes air strikes that solely kill terrorists impossible.
 Egypt has also blocked Gaza’s only portion of its border that isn’t shared with Israel, locking the common Gazans in their territory currently under assault and maintaining what is essentially an open air prison.

 The Israeli lobby in Washington is enormous, which is why they have been able to keep this under wraps for so long.
 Organizations like the Anti-Defamation League are so intent on maintaining a Jewish state that any criticism made by anyone of the Israeli government’s policies is often called “anti-Semitic,” even though the occupation has nothing to do with Judiasm and very orthodox Jews have protested by the thousands in Israel against their government’s occupation of Palestine, just as many very religious Palestinians have protested rocket attacks by Hamas.
 However, as mentioned the military capabilities of Hamas dwarfs those of Israel, and Hamas has killed far fewer civilians in their attacks than the IDF has.
 Almost every rocket attack Hamas makes is easily shot down before it can harm anyone by the Israeli Iron Dome defense technology.
-Hamas also spends about 10 to 20% on its military, which is less than many nations do, including the US.
+Hamas also spends about 10 to 20% of its budget on its military, which is less than many nations do, including the US.
 Reuven Paz PhD, Senior Research fellow at The International Policy Institute for Counter-Terrorism (ICT) in Herziliya, Israel said in July 20, 2001 that 90% of Hamas funds go to “social, welfare, cultural, and educational activities” like running relief programs, funding schools (including ones for women), orphanages, nurseries, mosques, sports leagues, healthcare clinics for orthodontics, pediatrics, post-surgical care, as well as soup kitchens.
 This is largely why they were elected in 2006 and they are still popular among Palestinians.
 Even Matthew Levitt, a strong critic of Hamas who wants it destroyed admits in his book on Hamas that Hamas has a budget of only $70 to 90 million, and 80 to 85% of this money is spent on social welfare programs.

 Some Palestinians may feel “safer” when Hamas launches rocket attacks, just as some Israelis believe the IDF’s strikes are making them “safer,” even though this is not the case in either situation.
 Many of the attackers believe they are defending their homeland, but most often they perpetuate the violence.